pvh/needle/README.md

 ## WARNING

-Arthropod is experimental software and currently implements an extremely open and permissive sharing system!
+Needle is experimental software and currently implements an extremely open and permissive sharing system!

 You should be extremely cautious about putting private personal data into Arthropod.
 While the development team has no access to data in Arthropod, once shared Arthropod links cannot be unshared or redacted!